eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 ### 3.8 Non-Qualified Electronic Attestation of Attributes (EAA) Providers

 Non-qualified EAAs can be provided by any (non-qualified) Trust Service Provider.
-While they will be supervised under [European Digital Identity], it can be assumed that other legal or contractual frameworks will mostly govern the rules for provision, use and recognition of EAAs.
+While they will be supervised under the [European Digital Identity Regulation], it can be assumed that other legal or contractual frameworks will mostly govern the rules for provision, use and recognition of EAAs.
 Those other frameworks may cover policy areas such as educational credentials, digital payments, although they may also rely on Qualified Electronic Attestation of Attributes Providers.
 For non-qualified EAAs to be used, EAA Providers offer Users a way to request and obtain these EAAs.
 This implies that these non-qualified EAA Providers comply with the Wallet Unit interface specifications.
 The terms and conditions of issuing EAAs and related services are subject to sectoral rules.

 ### 3.9 Qualified Electronic Signature Remote Creation (QESRC) Providers

-The Wallet Unit will allow the User to create free-of-charge qualified electronic signatures or seals over any data.
+The Wallet Unit will allow the User to create qualified electronic signatures or seals over any data.
 This will also enhance the use of the Wallet Unit for signing, in a natural and convenient way.
 The creation of a qualified electronic signature or seal by means of the Wallet Unit can be achieved in several ways:

 - the Wallet Unit itself could be certified as a qualified signature or seal creation device (QSCD), or